PeterTheOne/terrain-shader/README.md

 Install - Windows:
 ------------------
+1. update your graphics driver.
-1. download and install glut:
+2. download and install glut:
 	- link: http://www.transmissionzero.co.uk/software/freeglut-devel/
 	- download "freeglut 2.6.0-4 for MSVC"
 	- put the files in these folders: